imapex/ioxduino/README.md

 		tcp <- RTR IP ->:8443     192.168.3.2:8443      ---                   ---
 		```

-9. With ioxduio started, and NAT configured, you can now access the REST API to get a list of alerts.
+9. With ioxduino started, and NAT configured, you can now access the REST API to get a list of alerts.

 	```
 	# Replace RTR_IP with your router's IP address